cscorley/dissertation/chapters/2_related/5_dit.md

 ## Developer Identification {#sec:related-dit} {#sec:dit-background}

 In this section we review literature on developer identification.
-Developer identification is a triaging activity in which a team member identifies a list of developers that are most apt to complete a change request and assigning one or more of those developers to the task [@McDonald-Ackerman_1998].  @Begel-etal_2010 show that developers need help finding expertise within their organization *more than they need help finding source code elements*.

 As noted by @Shokripour-etal_2013, there are two broad categories of work in this area: activity-based approaches and location-based approaches.
 An activity-based approach uses information gained from a developers *activity*,